Newfoundland dog breed

 About the Newfoundland

-The Newfoundland is a very large working dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Newfoundland is manageable for most owners.
+The Newfoundland is a very large working dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Newfoundland is manageable for most owners.
 Typically standing 25 inch to 29 inches tall at the shoulder and weighing 100 to 150 pounds, this breed has a life expectancy of 8 to 10 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Newfoundland brings a distinct combination of traits that sets it apart.
 The Newfoundland has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Newfoundland loves being close to its people and forms strong bonds with every member of the household.